vuongvt/first_app/README.md

 # README

-This is first app of Ruby on Rails
+This is first app of Ruby on Rails - update